 To provide users with the most relevant results for their particular search terms, use your target keywords within the first 100-150 words of your text and add some additional weight by placing semantically related words.

-To improve your understanding of the idea of semantic search, check out this recorded webinar: The Future of SEO: 5 Ways to Adapt Your Content for 2016 with Andy Crestodina.
+To improve your understanding of the idea of semantic search, check out this recorded webinar with Andy Crestodina below and explore our best practices for writing content in 2018.

 SEMrush SEO Content Template gives you a whole list of semantically related keywords for the ones you plan to create content for.
 There you also get examples of content the top-10 ranking websites put on their pages.